 Whose samples are required for Paternity DNA test?

 To determine the relationship between a man and a child, samples from both of them are required.
-There are some labs which also ask for mother’s sample for paternity test.
+There are some labs which also ask for mother’s sample for the paternity test.
 This is not required and the labs are just trying to make additional money.
 Mother’s sample is required for prenatal paternity testing (mother’s blood is taken instead of the child’s blood as the child is in the womb) or in cases of maternity DNA testing.

 Paternity DNA tests are very accurate.
 The tests can prove that the man is a father with over 99.9% accuracy.
 The tests can prove that the man is NOT a father with 100% accuracy.